Customizing the Blogger Labels Widget

 4. CSS Styling & Troubleshooting

-• We wrote CSS for the columns, pill labels, fonts, and responsiveness.
+- We wrote CSS for the columns, pill labels, fonts, and responsiveness.

-• Problem: The new CSS didn't apply at all at first.
+- Problem: The new CSS didn't apply at all at first.

-• Discovery: A syntax error in our existing CSS (nested @media rules) was blocking later styles.
-A simple "red border" test at the top of the CSS helped us spot this.
+@mediarules) was blocking later styles.
+A simple "red border" test at the top of the CSS helped us spot this. - Fix: We corrected the CSS error, and all custom styles started working.

 5. Aligning with the Post Grid